tc39/proposal-smart-pipelines/readme.md

 ### Operator precedence
-As a binary operation forming compound expressions, the [operator precedence and associativity][MDN’s guide on expressions and operators] of pipelining must be determined, relative to other operations.
+As a binary operation forming compound expressions, the [operator precedence and associativity][MDN operator precedence] of pipelining must be determined, relative to other operations.

 Precedence is tighter than assignment (`=`, `+=`, …), generator `yield` and `yield *`, and sequence `,`; and it is looser than every other type of expression.
-See also [MDN’s guide on expressions and operators][].
 If the pipe operation were any tighter than this level, its body would have to be parenthesized for many frequent types of expressions.
 However, the result of a pipeline is also expected to often serve as the body of a variable assignment `=`, so it is tighter than assignment operators.

 The pipe operator actually has [bidirectional associativity][].
 However, for the purposes of this grammar, it will have left associativity.